-Bill Gottfried earned a B.S. in Petroleum Marketing from The University of Tulsa, Tulsa, Oklahoma; a M.B.A. in International Business from The George Washington University, Washington, D.C.; he attended Executive Ed. at Harvard Business School; he was commissioned a U.S. Naval Officer at Officer Candidate School, Newport, Rhode Island; and he graduated from Navy Supply Corps School, Athens, Georgia.
-Bill has been listed in the Financial Times of London's "Who's Who in World Oil & Gas", he is an Eagle Scout, and he is a Knight of the Silver Circle Member of The Army and Navy Club in Washington, D.C.
-Bill served on the Board of Directors of the Houston Association of Realtors and the Texas Association of Realtors, serving as Chairman of the International Committees of both Associations.
-He served as the National Association of Realtors Presidential Liaison to the United Arab Emirates.
-He was a founding Board Member of the Asian Real Estate Association of America, Houston Chapter.
-Bill served on the Board of Directors of The Forum Club of Houston and The Center for International Business Education and Research at The George Washington University, Washington, D.C.
+Bill Gottfried received a B.S. in Petroleum Marketing from The University of Tulsa; a M.B.A. in International Business from The George Washington University, Washington, D.C. (thesis: The Economies of Eastern Europe Under the Soviet Bloc); he attended Executive Ed. at Harvard Business School; he was commissioned a U.S. Naval Officer at Officer Candidate School, Newport, Rhode Island; and he graduated from Navy Supply Corps School, Athens, Georgia.
+He has been listed in the Financial Times of London's "Who's Who in World Oil & Gas"and he is an Eagle Scout.
+Bill served on the Board of the Houston Association of Realtors and the Texas Association of Realtors, serving as Chairman of the International Committees of both Associations.
+He served as the National Association of Realtors Presidential Liaison to the United Arab Emirates and he was a founding Board Member of the Asian Real Estate Association of America's Houston Chapter.
+Bill served on the Board of The Forum Club of Houston recruiting global business and political leaders to Houston's premier platform for distinguished speakers.

 Bill Gottfried, center, with Hazel Rollins, US Secretary of Energy, left, and Yuri Shafranik, Russia's Energy Minister, bottom center, planning US energy investment cooperation with Russia following collapse of the USSR

 Bill Gottfried, right, George Helland, Deputy US Energy Secretary, left, in Tyumen Western Siberia after the collapse of the USSR planning US-Russia joint venture investments in Western Siberia